 Frankie Creith Hill

 Her work has been published, televised, exhibited internationally and is held in private and public collections worldwide including the permanent Textile Collection of the famous Victoria & Albert Museum in London.
 Locally, she worked with local pupils of St Joseph’s College and Coleraine College to create a piece inspired by Barry’s Amusements in Portrush to display at Coleraine Causeway Hospital.

 Adrian Margey and Evana Bjourson

-Adrian and Evana have very different art styles, as Evana focusses on likeness portraits and works mainly in chalk pastel and pencil.
-Her education focussed on architecture, and she claims that this history in dynamic perspective helps her interpret her subject to paper.
+Adrian and Evana have very different art styles, as Evana is a talented portrait artist who works mainly in chalk pastel and pencil.
+Her education focussed on architecture and it is this rich history in dynamic perspective that helps her interpret her subject to paper.
 Evana frequently works on private commissions.